Particulate matter is the dust and soot found in the air.

 Particulate Matter: Basic Information (Environmental Protection Agency)

-Particulate Matter: Health and Environment (Environmental Protection Agency)
+Particulate Matter: Health (Environmental Protection Agency)